WHAT WE DO

 The overall purpose of our programs is to provide women with trauma treatment, physical safety, emotional and financial support, legal aid, education in family planning, professional skills and opportunities for self-sufficiency, access to safety network as well as protecting their right to be treated as equals in dignity and law.

 Hereby we achieve real and sustainable empowerment of the women resulting in economic, psychological and social development.

-We work with women in developing countries upon the criteria: greatest impact, easiest access, which means that some criteria must be met before initiating a project.
+We work with vulnerable women in countries from the criteria: greatest impact, easiest access, which means that some criteria must be met before initiating a project.

 SisterPower also works to gain a strong voice as advocates for women's rights on the global stage.

 We work from an acknowledged methodological approach specialising in creating safety in unsafe environments with the involvement of networks and the local community's resources, strengths and competencies.

 This is extremely unique and has a huge potential to reach the women that others otherwise cannot reach.

 Women are at a disproportionate risk of developing common mental disorders due to gender based violence, socioeconomic disadvantage, low income and income inequality, low or subordinate social status and rank and unremitting responsibility for the care of others.

 Especially the high prevalence of sexual violence to which women are exposed renders them the largest single group of people affected by PTSD.

 A specialized knowledge of the work of stabilizing severely and chronically traumatized people also forms the basis for working with the women and thus ensures a very high professional quality in the work, which is otherwise in short supply in many of the areas where SisterPower International plans to establish projects.